open-contracting/deploy/docs/deploy/setup.rst

    .. code-block:: bash

       for i in root ocdskfs ocdskfp; do echo $i; su $i -c "tmux ls"; done

+If you must deploy while spiders are running, see how to :ref:`deploy Kingfisher Process without losing Scrapy requests<deploy-kingfisher-process>`.

 3. Get deploy token
 ~~~~~~~~~~~~~~~~~~~